Nursing Home Abuse Attorneys in Pittsburgh, PA

 Although you may recognize that you are no longer equipped to care for your elderly loved one by yourself, it can still be difficult to make the decision to entrust your loved one’s care to others.
 Discovering that the facility does not provide the proper care after this decision can make you feel powerless and leave you feeling devastated.
 You are not powerless, however, when you have a knowledgeable legal ally by your side.

-If you suspect your elderly loved one is suffering from abuse or negligence, contact our team at Phillips Froetschel in Pittsburgh.
-Attorneys Laura Phillips and Joe Froetschel have decades of combined experience protecting residents after they suffer from abuse or negligence in their nursing homes, skilled nursing facilities, personal care homes or assisted living facilities.
-We are equipped to take legal action and fight to hold accountable parties liable.
-We want to see you earn the outcome you deserve in your case, whether we have to pursue it through negotiation or litigation.
+If you suspect nursing home abuse or negligence in Pittsburgh or anywhere in Pennsylvania, you don’t have to face it alone.
+The Pittsburgh nursing home abuse attorneys at Phillips Froetschel have decades of combined experience holding facilities, staff, and corporations accountable when they fail to provide proper care.
+We are equipped to take legal action and fight to hold parties accountable.
+We want to see you earn the outcome you deserve, in your case, whether we have to pursue it through negotiation or litigation.

 Common Types Of Nursing Home Negligence And Abuse